-Instead of trying to build a HIPAA-compliant mobile app from scratch, it’s reasonable to take maximum advantage of high-quality, third-party solutions and ready-made infrastructure that are already HIPAA-compliant.
+Instead of trying to build a HIPAA-compliant app from scratch, it’s reasonable to take maximum advantage of high-quality third-party solutions and ready-made infrastructure that are already HIPAA-compliant.
 This is called IaaS – Infrastructure as a service – and dramatically saves time, money, and effort.

-Establish a long-term strategy for monitoring all HIPAA-related aspects of your mobile app.
+Establish a long-term strategy for monitoring all HIPAA-related aspects of your healthcare app.

 Maintenance is another ongoing process.
 Libraries, tools, frameworks, and third-party services are constantly being updated.
 Make sure you are using the latest version to prevent operation issues and security breaches.

 Here are some more tips on how to deal with mobile apps:

 In 1996, the U.S. Congress enacted HIPAA, meaning, among other things, to help protect patient information from theft and fraud.
 Nowadays, the consequences of non-compliance may be disastrous and the penalties for violating HIPAA may reach $1.8 million per year.

 To minimize these risks, a healthcare company can hire a third-party agency to audit or consult them, provide the appropriate instruction, and even issue a corresponding certificate.
 However, remember that being HIPAA-certified does not equal being HIPAA-compliant; it means only that a company has completed a training course on becoming compliant.
 Moreover, OCR doesn’t recognize any third-party HIPAA certification either.

 Finally, third-party services may be useless if you engage them after building your software without proper administrative and technical policies for HIPAA compliance; addressing these requirements from day one is the wisest.